 Of the many sites that have suffered this furious mountain fighting, few are those that will be preserved at the end of the conflict: Lingekopf, Hartmannswillerkopf and Tête des faux

-The classified site that is visible today at Linge represents only a small part of this battlefield that stretched over 2300 meters from the crest of Lingekopf to the summits of the Schratzmaennele and the Barrenkopf, some remains of which still emerge here and there outside the preserved site.
+The classified site that is visible today at Linge represents only a small part of this battlefield that stretched over 2300 meters from the crest of Lingekopf to the summits of Schratzmaennele, Barrenkopf and Kleinkopf, some remains of which still emerge here and there outside the preserved site.